- WHAT WE DO

 uLearning.
 Also called, “ubiquitous learning,” uLearning refers to the fact that it can be accessed from anywhere.
 Nearly all of the content that is considered mobile learning is, in fact, uLearning due to how readily available it is.

-This is just a sampling of the terminology associated with mobile learning.
+This is just a sampling of the terminology associated with mlearning.
 As technology expands, so will the words used to describe new functions.
 In order to stay relevant with eLearning training in the marketplace, keeping up with the latest vocabulary is a necessity.